-Now after all these years, I say with Paul, “I boast all the more gladly in this weakness, so that the power of Christ may rest upon me” (verse 9).
+Now after all these years, I say with Paul, “I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me” (verse 9).
 Christ has been faithful to fulfill his purpose.
 He has magnified himself in this weakness.

 If I had angrily resented God all these years that he did not let me be a comprehensively well-read scholar, I would not have exploited this weakness.
 I would have wasted it.